Estes Industries: Estes engine construction

+Estes produces single-use engines with compressed black powder propellant.
+They come in industry-standard sizes of 13mm (1/4A through A), 18mm (1/2A through C), 24mm (C through E), and 29mm (E and F) in diameter.
 The engines are constructed within a sturdy cardboard tube.
 Inside are placed a clay nozzle, solid propellant, delay charge, ejection charge, and a clay retainer cap.

 The solid propellant is ignited by a coated wire inserted through the nozzle and in contact with the propellant.
 An electric current heats the wire and ignites the solid propellant.
 An engine can also be ignited by the hot gases from the propellant of a booster engine.